syntropytcg/SOGParty/README.md

 SoGParty
 ================

-This is a hobby/project forking counterwallet and adapting specifically for Spells of Genesis.
+This is a hobby/project forking counterwallet and adapting it specifically for Spells of Genesis.
+BTC/XCP/BCY donation address: 1KJ6SPUi7oAJ8q5nSGuv8SujUDeieKy5GF

 Production Systems
 -------------------